Montclair State University: The Graduate School

-Montclair State began offering master's degree programs in 1932, beginning with the Master of Fine Arts degree; the university began to grant doctoral degrees in 1998, after receiving state approval to establish a Doctor of Education degree in pedagogy.
+Montclair State began offering master's degree programs in 1932, beginning with the Master of Fine Arts degree; the university began to grant doctoral degrees in 1998, after receiving state approval to establish a Doctor of Education degree in pedagogy and Doctor of Environmental Management degree in 2003.
 In the fall of 2019, the university had about 300 doctoral students in eight programs.

 University College

-University College is an academic home for students to pursue interests that will lead them to their eventual academic concentration.
+University College is an initial academic home for students to pursue interests that will lead them to their eventual academic major.
 University College admits about one-third of incoming freshman, as well as approximately 1,400 returning and transfer students who have yet to declare a major.
-Once University College students have been admitted to their chosen majors, they will transition onto the college or school of that academic program.
+Once University College students have been admitted to their chosen majors, they transition into the college or school of that academic program.

 Rankings

-U.S. News & World Report listed Montclair State as No. 179 among all national universities in its 2022 rankings, No. 19 in Top Performers on Social Mobility and No. 88 in Top Public Schools.
-U.S. News & World Report 2022 Best Graduate Schools ranked several of the University’s programs among the best in the nation, including its education program (second in New Jersey and 103 in the nation), its Master’s in Public Health program (second in New Jersey and 135 in the country) and its Master’s in Business Administration program (fourth in New Jersey and 185 in the nation).
-Montclair State University’s online Master of Arts in Educational Leadership program was ranked No. 1 in New Jersey and No. 25 in the nation in the U.S. News & World Report 2020 Best Online Programs rankings.
-The Feliciano School of Business was included in the 2020 edition of “The Best Business Schools” published by The Princeton Review.
-The MBA and Accounting programs of the Feliciano School of Business were both ranked in the top three out of 25 New Jersey institutions in the 2019 NJBIZ Reader Rankings.
-The Princeton Review Guide to Green Colleges: 2019 Edition included Montclair State in its rankings of America’s greenest campuses.
-Money magazine ranked Montclair State among the nation’s “Best Colleges for Your Money” in 2020.
-Money also ranked the University at No. 16 on its 2020 “Most Transformative Colleges” list.
-Campus Pride named Montclair State a “Premier Campus” in its 2020 Campus Pride Index, the national listing of LGBTQ-friendly colleges and universities.
+U.S. News & World Report listed Montclair State as No. 152 among all national universities in its 2025 rankings, tied for No. 12 in Top Performers on Social Mobility and tied for No. 81 in Top Public Schools.
+U.S. News & World Report 2025 Best Graduate Schools ranked several of the university's programs among the best in the nation, including its education program at 107th, its Master's in Public Health program tied for 140th, and its part-time Master's in Business Administration program 207th.
+Montclair State University's online Master of Arts in Educational Leadership program was ranked 25th in the nation in the U.S. News & World Report 2020 Best Online Programs rankings.
+The Feliciano School of Business was included in the 2020 edition of "The Best Business Schools" published by The Princeton Review.
+The Princeton Review Guide to Green Colleges: 2019 Edition included Montclair State in its rankings of America's greenest campuses.
+Money magazine ranked Montclair State among the nation's "Best Colleges for Your Money" in 2020.
+Money also ranked the university at No. 16 on its 2020 "Most Transformative Colleges" list.
+Campus Pride named Montclair State a "Premier Campus" in its 2020 Campus Pride Index, the national listing of LGBTQ-friendly colleges and universities.
 Montclair State earned the maximum five stars out of five, one of only two institutions in New Jersey to do so.

+In 2024, Washington Monthly ranked Montclair State 57th among 438 national universities in the U.S. based on Montclair State's contribution to the public good, as measured by social mobility, research, and promoting public service.